torrentkino/torrentkino/README.md

 ## OPTIONS

   * `-a` *hostname*:
 	Announce this hostname.
 By default /etc/hostname is used to determine your hostname.
 The SHA1 hash of the hostname becomes the announced info_hash.

-  * `-b` *port*:
+  * `-g` *group*:
-	Announce this port together with your hostname.
-(Default: "8080")
+	Announce this group to organize different nodes in a workgroup.
+This can be used as a discovery service.
+Lookup the group and you will see the other members.

   * `-d` *domain*:
-    Instead of using the default TLD *.p2p*, you may chose a differrent TLD like *.underground*, *.darknet* or *.whatever*.
-This setting primarely affects the NSS module, because it needs to know for what TLD it shall contact the Torrentkino daemon.
+	Instead of using the default TLD *.p2p*, you may chose a differrent TLD like *.darknet*, *.cloud* or *.files*.
+This setting primarely affects the NSS module, because it needs to know for what TLD it shall be responsible.

   * `-n` *node id string*:
 	By default a random node id gets computed on every startup.
 For testing purposes it may be useful to keep the same node id all the time.
 The above string is not used directly.
 Instead its SHA1 hash is used.